-Amy is an International Board Certified Lactation Consultant (IBCLC), mother of two, and wife of a professional fire fighter/paramedic serving families in and around Orlando, FL.
+Amy is an International Board Certified Lactation Consultant (IBCLC) and mother of two serving families in and around Orlando, FL.
 Amy is passionate about helping moms reach their personal breastfeeding goals and has spent thousands of hours counseling new mothers struggling with breastfeeding.
 Amy has a unique ability to relate to moms of all different backgrounds and use her own personal experiences combined with specialized training to personalize her advice for the mothers she works with.
 Amy does not believe in a one-size-fits-all approach to breastfeeding support and knows that different moms have different goals for their breastfeeding journey.
 She also recognizes that moms require individualized assistance that takes into account their medical history, age of the baby, and prior experiences with breastfeeding, if any.

 Amy earned her certification as an International Board Certified Lactation Consultant (IBCLC) from the International Board of Lactation Consultant Examiners in 2017.
 Prior to earning her certification as a Certified Lactation Counselor (CLC) from The Academy of Lactation Policy and Practice – Healthy Children’s Center for Breastfeeding in 2015, Amy spent 3 years as a breastfeeding Peer Counselor.
 Amy has been instrumental in forming and administering the world’s largest and most respected online peer-to-peer breastfeeding support group (Dairy Queens Breastfeeding Support) – having helped more than 40,000 women in their breastfeeding journey since forming the group in 2012.
 Amy is a proud member of the International Lactation Consultant Association (ILCA), United States Lactation Consultant Association (USLCA), and the Florida Lactation Consultant Association (FLCA).
 Amy has also served as a volunteer and milk donor for Orlando’s own informal milk bank – GetPumped!
 Additionally, Amy is a professional Pediatric Sleep Consultant with expertise in infant and toddler sleep.
-Amy and her husband were both born and raised in Apopka, FL.
+Amy was born and raised in Central FL.
 Amy is a graduate of Rollins College in Winter Park, FL, where she majored in Economics with minors in Business and Marketing.